Overview

 127.0.0.1:9876.
 It's the Stop hook receiver and the process the

-critic, dashboard, and chat all run in — one background service instead
+code review, dashboard, and chat all run in — one background service instead

 of a fresh process per event.
 Manage it with /siltpoke-daemon (start,